griddbnet/sql_llm_model/README.md

 As every database uses a slightly different form of SQL and GridDB is no different.
 In particular, GridDB has different time functions compared to other SQL databases and also uses a unique Key-Container data model where it is encouraged to store homogeneous data in multiple tables.
 With these differences in mind, the LLM must be fine-tuned for GridDB and experience tells us that an off the shelf LLM would not produce suitable queries.

 There are both consumer and business use cases for using an LLM to query GridDB.
-For consumers, in would enable the end user to ask simple questions about their own data such as "When do I consume the most electricity?".
-For business analysts and managers, it extends their business intelligence tools allowing for more adhoc queries to dive deeper
+For consumers, the LLM would enable the end user to ask simple questions about their own data such as "When do I consume the most electricity?".
+For business analysts and managers, it extends their business intelligence tools allowing for more ad-hoc queries to dive deeper

 In this technical report, we demonstrate how software developers can utilize an LLM to generate queries for use with GridDB's SQL interface to enhance their application.
 The process used to create and use an LLM for GridDB is as follows: